eth-brownie/brownie/docs/index.rst

     All code starting with ``$`` is meant to be run on your terminal.
 Code starting with ``>>>`` is meant to run inside the Brownie console.

 .. warning::
-    This project is still in early development and should be considered a beta.
+    This project is still in development and should be considered a beta.
 Future changes may break existing functionality.

 Dependencies
 ============